Quantum Field Theory

 The script for the QFFF MSc student Test for 2017 is online along with general comments on typical problems seen in answers.
 This will be useful for revision for the summer exam.

-- A Syllabus for the Autumn 2016 QFT course is now available.
+- Syllabus for the Autumn 2016 QFT course is available and is unlikely to change in any significant way for Autumn 2017.

-- There will be an early rapid feedback in week 2 on PS1 (13/7/16) (1pm Thursday 13th Oct but check your timetable).
+- There will be an early rapid feedback in week 2 on PS1 (13/7/16).
 This does not draw on material from the lecture course but it illustrates the level of algebraic manipulations with annihilation and creation operators needed for the course.
 It acts as a warm up and can be done before the course starts.
-PS1 Answers 26/9/16 now online.
+PS1 Answers 26/9/16 are online.

-- Library has a nice version of my QFT bibliography with links to the actual texts.
+- The library has a nice version of my QFT bibliography with links to the actual texts.
 Information from my Bibliography (19/6/15) is largely duplicated there except for my comments on each text

 Below is a rough outline of the course.
 A detailed Syllabus for the Autumn 2016 QFT course is online.
 Note that Fermions will not be included in the Autumn 2016 course but otherwise no major changes are expected from 2015.
 Check my Bibliography (19/6/15) with more detailed comments on a range of books.